For Cadence 0.42 go to Legacy Docs

 _10pub event GuessResult(result: String)

 We are expecting an event called GuessResult, with a single string parameter called result.
-We created a C# version of that event: GuessResultPayload
+We created a C# version of that event: GuessResultPayload.

 _22// get wordscore_22string wordScore = "";_22FlowEvent ourEvent = submitGuessTask.Result.Events.Find(x => x.Type.EndsWith(".GuessResult"));_22if (ourEvent != null)_22{_22 wordScore = Convert.FromCadence<GuessResultPayload>(ourEvent.Payload).result;_22_22 // check if we are out of guesses_22 if (wordScore == "OutOfGuesses")_22 {_22 onFailureCallback();_22 UIManager.Instance.SetStatus("Out Of Guesses.
 Try again tomorrow.");_22 yield break;_22 }_22_22 // process result_22 onSuccessCallback(word, wordScore);_22}_22else_22{_22 onFailureCallback();_22}